webhintio/hint/packages/rule-image-optimization-cloudinary/README.md

 }
 ```

-By default, this rule will notify you even if there is just 1kB savings.
+By default, this rule will notify you even if there is a 1kB savings.
 If you want to change the `threshold` you can do it by having something
 as the following in the [`.sonarwhalrc`][sonarwhalrc] file: